aantron/dream/example/b-session/README.md

   [`Dream.run`](https://aantron.github.io/dream/#val-run) so that it doesn't generate a random key each time.
 - [`Dream.sql_sessions`](https://aantron.github.io/dream/#val-sql_sessions)
   stores sessions in a database.
-You can try it after example [**`h-sql`**](../h-sql#files).
+It's used in example [**`h-sql`**](../h-sql#files).

 <br>